District of Columbia

 Juvenile Indigent Defense Delivery System

-The District of Columbia provides counsel to indigent youth through its Public Defender Service (PDS), which represents up to 60% of indigent defendants in D.C., including juveniles.
+The District of Columbia provides counsel to indigent youth through its Public Defender Service (PDS), which represents up to 60% of indigent defendants in D.C., including youth.
 The remaining defendants are represented by private attorneys drawn from a panel list prepared and maintained by the PDS.

 Juvenile Court Rules

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
-The District of Columbia’s juvenile court rules are called the District of Columbia Superior Court Rules Governing Juvenile Proceedings.
+The District of Columbia’s juvenile court rules are called the District of Columbia Superior Court Rules Governing Juvenile Procedures.

 Right to Counsel